 Head down to Hobart with your private Localing host via Maria Island, known locally as Tasmania’s Tasmania.
 This protected wilderness area is inhabited solely by abundant and varied native wildlife including devils, wombats, echidnas, ‘roos and more.
 The island’s hikes and short walks are stunning but the best way to explore it is with local adventure guide Ben and his specially designed electric mountain bikes.

 Your host will have you into Hobart in the late afternoon, stopping for a few treats in Richmond and the Coal River Valley on the way down.
-MAQ1 is the place to stay, right on Macquarie Wharf but there are quite a few good options like the Henry Jones, Islington or MONA Pavilions.
+The Tasman is the place to stay but there are quite a few good options like the Henry Jones, Islington or MONA Pavilions.
 We’d suggest at least three nights in Australia’s southernmost capital city and its surrounds.

 Dinners in Hobart, Can I get a hell yeah!
 Fico, Templo, Etties, Frank, Franklin, Dier Makr… A reason to visit all on its own.
 You’ve been warned.
 Let us know if you need help with reservations or you’re keen on a hosted nightlife experience.